PRESIDENT

 hardware support and maintenance

-state of the art network system including the networking of the latest
+for in-house state of the art network system including the networking

-pentium based computer technology, high-end laser printing, CD-ROM, and
+based computer technology, high-end laser printing, CD-ROM, and optical

 character and voice recognition technology.